What is YugabyteDB Audit Trail?

 Understanding YugabyteDB Audit Trail

-- Security Monitoring: Commonly used to track interactions with the database, allowing for the detection of suspicious or unauthorized activity.
+- Security Monitoring: Track interactions with the database to detect suspicious or unauthorized activity.

-- Compliance Documentation: Often employed to create a permanent and unalterable record of operations to meet regulatory and audit requirements.
+- Compliance Documentation: Create a permanent and unalterable record of operations to meet regulatory requirements.

-- Performance Analysis: Typically captures relevant performance metrics, helping to identify inefficiencies or areas for optimization in query execution.
+- Performance Analysis: Identify inefficiencies in query execution.

 - Timestamps for each recorded event